IBM/s2i-open-liberty-workshop/README.md

 ## Source To Image Builder for Open Liberty Applications on OpenShift

-This project contains a S2I builder image which creates an image running Java web applications on [Open Liberty](https://openliberty.io/).
+This project contains a S2I builder image and a S2I runtime image which creates an image running Java web applications on [Open Liberty](https://openliberty.io/).

 [Source-to-Image](https://github.com/openshift/source-to-image) (S2I) is a toolkit for building reproducible container images from source code.
 S2I produces ready-to-run images by injecting source code into a container image.